 How To Config/ Set Up RSS Feeds In Magento 2?

 There are just 5 steps to configure RSS feeds in Magento 2.
 Let’s get started!

-1st step: Navigate to Configuration in backend menu
+Step 1: Navigate to Configuration in the backend menu

-Go the Admin Panel, navigate to STORES and choose Configuration (under Settings)
+Go to the Admin Panel, navigate to STORES, and choose Configuration (under Settings)